Scanning on Linux is generally a quick and easy process that just works.

 Basic set-up instructions for SANE can be found on the sane page.

-While the Sane Project does a remarkable job of making most scanners "just work", many scanners will still need specific things done to install them on Linux.
-The following tutorials apply to Ubuntu 11 and higher.
+While the Sane Project does a remarkable job of making most scanners "just work", some scanners may still need additional steps to get working.

-0. For help setting up your sane clients, see the sane.d tutorial client setup.
+For help setting up networking scanning on a server and clients, please see the sane.d tutorial.

 Setup and Troubleshooting